damiso15/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 6-print_comb3.py - Write a program that prints all possible different combinations of two digits.
 * 7-islower.py - Write a function that checks for lowercase character.
 * 8-uppercase.py - Write a function that prints a string in uppercase followed by a new line.
+* 9-print_last_digit.py - Write a function that prints the last digit of a number